kizniche/Mycodo/mycodo-manual.md

 Save | Save the current configuration entered into the input boxes for a particular sensor.
 Delete | Delete a particular sensor.
 Up/Down | Move a particular sensor up or down in the order displayed.
-Power Relay | Select a relay that powers the sensor.
+Power Output | Select a output that powers the sensor.
 This enables powering cycling (turn off then on) when the sensor returns 3 consecutive errors to attempt to fix the issue.
 Transistors may also be used instead of a relay (note: NPN transistors are preferred over PNP for powering sensors).
 Location | Depending on what sensor is being used, you will need to either select a serial number (DS18B20 temperature sensor), a GPIO pin (in the case of sensors read by a GPIO), or an I<sup>2</sup>C address. and channel if using the TCA9548A I<sup>2</sup>C multiplexer.
 I<sup>2</sup>C Bus | The bus to be used to communicate with the I<sup>2</sup>C address.
 If you're using an I<sup>2</sup>C multiplexer that provides multiple buses, this allows you to select which bus the sensor is connected to.
 Period | After the sensor is successfully read and a database entry is made, this is the duration of time waited until the sensor is measured again.
-Pre Relay | If you require a relay to be activated before a measurement is made (for instance, if you have a pump that extracts air to a chamber where the sensor resides), this is the relay number that will be activated.
-The relay will be activated for a duration defined by the Pre Duration, then once the relay turns off, a measurement by the sensor is made.
+Pre Output | If you require a output to be activated before a measurement is made (for instance, if you have a pump that extracts air to a chamber where the sensor resides), this is the output number that will be activated.
+The output will be activated for a duration defined by the Pre Duration, then once the output turns off, a measurement by the sensor is made.
-Pre Relay Duration | This is the duration of time that the Pre Relay runs for before the sensor measurement is obtained.
+Pre Output Duration | This is the duration of time that the Pre Output runs for before the sensor measurement is obtained.
 Command | A linux command (executed as the user 'mycodo') that the return value becomes the measurement Command Measurement | The measured condition (e.g. temperature, humidity, etc.) from the linux command Command Units | The units of the measurement condition from the linux command